Department of Kinesiology

 If your calling leads you to the world of sports, a degree in sport administration will prepare you for leadership at almost any level of the industry.
 In addition to giving you the knowledge and experience you need to excel on the business side of sports, we see the degree as a kingdom calling—an opportunity to serve as a Gospel witness in the sports world.

-Sports Medicine (Premedicine)
+B.S. in Sports Medicine (Premedicine)

 Answering the call to join the medical profession means dedicating yourself to helping others lead better, healthier lives.
 In the sports medicine program, you will build a foundation for professional success, whether you go on the medical school or another professional track.